LisaMcGautier/workdayScheduler/README.md

 After various attempts and searches, discovered that jQuery has a method `.hour()` that will retrieve ONLY the current hour; ignoring the other properties of time; ultimately allowing for a comparison of the current time to the time in the array `timeblock`.

 Something that I have learned in the process of this project is that I should have paid closer attention to the `style.css` file provided; I would have structured the dynamic html differently and assigned classes accordingly.
 When I started, I was focused on how to create the structure of the html using jQuery; I was not thinking about the styling.
+Ultimately, ended up adding to the `style.css` in order to outline the borders of the rows and columns in the window.

+In the future, I will investigate all documentation more closely and be able to create a mental map (pseudocode) before I begin making changes.